SWISS TXT: History

 The company was founded on 23 December 1983 with a licence granted by the Swiss Federal Council Teletext Licence.

 The Teletext service started operations on SF DRS in 1984, on TSR in 1985 and on TSI in 1986.

 In 2001, the number of daily viewers reached a record of 1.17 million.
 In 2004, that number reached 1.3 million a day.

-Until 2015, SWISS TXT was responsible for the development, operation and commercialization of the teletext service on television channels operated by the Swiss Broadcasting Corporation.
+Until 2015, SWISS TXT was responsible for the development, operation and commercialization of the Teletext service on television channels operated by the Swiss Broadcasting Corporation.
 Between 2005 and 2008, the Teletext editorial department was integrated into Swiss Broadcasting Corporation television channels SRF 1, SRF zwei, RTS Un, RTS Deux, RSI La 1, RSI La 2 operations.

 The multimedia sector was expanded in 2009.
 With the strategic reorientation on 1 January 2016, SWISS TXT operates in multimedia for the Swiss Broadcasting Corporation and on the third-party market.

 Organisation

-SWISS TXT has its headquarter in Biel/Bienne and branch offices in Zurich, Berne, Geneva, Lausanne and Comano TI.
+SWISS TXT has its headquarters in Biel/Bienne and branch offices in Zürich, Bern, Geneva, Lausanne and Comano.